 The Topcoder review process helps ensure that materials delivered to our customers are of the highest quality.
 Our review board makes sure we are producing high quality output by individually inspecting and rating every submission.
 Both our reviewers and submitters learn from the review process through lively discussions and feedback mechanisms which leads to higher quality output and improved skills.

-The review board is made up of experienced members chosen from the community and trained in the process.
-Membership of the review board is voluntary but there are strict eligibility criteria which must be met for anyone to be granted membership.
+The review board is made up of experienced members chosen from the community and trained on the process.
+Membership to the review board is voluntary, but there are strict eligibility criteria which must be met for anyone to be granted membership.

 Some reviews have a mix of review board members, project staff and/or the customer.

 - All parties, submitter, reviewers and challenge managers have responsibilities within the review process

 - You are notified via email when review phases start and end.
 MAKE SURE YOU KNOW THE TIMELINE.